nitin12384/online_judge/README.md

 - [x] Deploy for once.
 - [x] Add some CSS, and make the design at least look like mediocre.
-- [x] Add some CSS, and make website responsive.
+- [ ] Add some CSS, and make website responsive.
 - [x] Add TLE and MLE detection mechanism.
+- [x] Deploy Again

+- [ ] Try to make static content work in render again
+- [ ] Use PostgreSQL DB, and put all problem data in DB .

-- [ ] Deploy Again
+- [ ] Proper method to show compiler error
 - [ ] Add more test cases and test problems.
 - [ ] Add 4-5 new problems.
 - [ ] Creating Demo video and code walkthrough video.
 - [ ] Adding proper documentation in ReadMe.md

+- [ ] Decouple backend and frontend, and use React
-- [ ] Decouple database and problem data
+- [ ] Decouple serving problem details and submitting problems.

 ## Prerequisites to run